NVIDIA/deepops/docs/slurm-cluster/slurm-single-node.md

     - "user3”
     ```

+    The `slurm_login_on_compute` setting is to enable special settings on a
+    compute node in order that it can function as a login node as well.

     Note: After deployment new users have to be manually added to “/etc/localusers”
     and “/etc/slurm/localusers.backup” on the node that functions as a login node.